-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment; - sexting (also known as youth produced sexual imagery please see Appendix 2 for more information); and - initiation/hazing type violence and rituals.
+- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence such as rape, assault by penetration and sexual assault; - sexual harassment such as sexual comments, remarks, jokes and online sexual harassment which may be stand-alone or part of a broader pattern of abuse; - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - sexting (also known as youth produced sexual imagery please see Appendix 2 for more information); and - initiation/hazing type violence and rituals.

-Staff should be aware of Part 5 of Keeping Children Safe in Education 2018, which provides guidance about managing reports of child on child sexual violence and sexual harassment.
+Staff should be aware of Part 5 of Keeping Children Safe in Education 2019, which provides guidance about managing reports of child on child sexual violence and sexual harassment.
 The guidance will be followed in the case of such a concern, with regard to responding to a report, carrying out a risk assessment, and actions to be taken following a report.
 Where these concerns exist, staff should discuss with the Designated Safeguarding Lead who will seek advice from agencies and professionals including reference to the safeguarding procedures as outlined by the local authority.
 This may mean a referral into the Police and Social Care.

-Governing bodies and leaders should also be aware of the detailed guidance published by the DfE on this subject 'Sexual violence and sexual harassment between children in schools and colleges (2018).
+Governing bodies and leaders should also be aware of the detailed guidance published by the DfE on this subject Sexual violence and sexual harassment between children in schools and colleges (2018).